 Meat Safety Assurance in HSR 1

-The HSR 1 Meat Safety Assurance program regulates 11 Texas inspected meat and poultry establishments.
-Ten inspected plants combine slaughter & processing of beef, swine, lamb, goats, and occasionally other species.
-One inspected facility produce beef and pork into products for wholesale distribution.
-There are inspected establishments in these cities: Amarillo, Boys Ranch, Canadian, Groom, Lubbock, Post, Shamrock, Slaton, Tulia, White Deer, and Wolfforth.
+The HSR 1 Meat Safety Assurance program regulates 9 Texas inspected meat and poultry establishments.
+Texas inspected plants combine slaughter & processing of beef, swine, lamb, goats, and occasionally other species.
+Inspected facilities also produce beef and pork into products for wholesale distribution.
+There are inspected establishments in these cities: Amarillo, Boys Ranch, Lubbock, Post, Shamrock, Slaton, White Deer, and Wolfforth.
 "Texas Inspected and Passed" products are for "Intrastate Sales Only", and cannot be sold in commerce outside of Texas.

-MSA regulates 7 custom exempt establishments.
-Custom exempt plants slaughter and process beef, swine, and goats without inspection.
-These products are marked "Not For Sale" and cannot be sold in commerce.
+MSA regulates 11 custom exempt establishments.
+Custom exempt plants slaughter and process beef, swine, lamb, and goats without inspection.
+These products are marked "Not for Sale" and cannot be sold in commerce.
 Products derived from animals slaughtered without inspection must be returned to the owner of the animals for his/her personal use.
-CE plants are located in Amarillo, Earth, Littlefield, Muleshoe, Perryton, Texline, and Wellington.
+CE plants are located in Amarillo, Earth, Hereford, Littlefield, Muleshoe, Perryton, Seminole, Texline, and Wellington.

 MSA regulates 1 establishment in Amarillo through a cooperative agreement with the federal inspection system.
 This establishment is a slaughter and processing plant, primarily distributing beef, pork, and poultry products bearing the federal mark of inspection.
 Products bearing the federal mark of inspection can cross state lines into interstate commerce.

-The Meat Safety Assurance workforce in HSR 1 consists of an MSA Program Veterinarian, an Inspector VI and 6 MSA Inspector IV(s).
+The Meat Safety Assurance workforce in HSR 1 consists of an MSA Program Veterinarian, one Inspector VI, one Inspector V, and 6 MSA Inspector IV(s).
 The Inspector IV(s) perform the daily inspection procedures in inspected establishments across the region.
 Three additional Inspector IV’s provide daily meat and poultry inspection to inspected establishments in Midland, Odessa, and Alpine.